40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: Bilinear relations for higher orders in fugacity

 Here the coefficients $(\gamma^{(1)}_{{\bm M}},\gamma^{(2)}_{{\bm M}},\gamma^{(3)}_{{\bm M}})$ do not affect the observations in the previous section at $\kappa=0$, and are to be determined by requiring the bilinear relations at higher orders in $\kappa$.
 In principle, $(\gamma^{(1)}_{{\bm M}},\gamma^{(2)}_{{\bm M}},\gamma^{(3)}_{{\bm M}})$ are not necessarily the same for each of 40 equations.
 However, considering the (conjectured) invariance of the spectral operator under the $D_5$ Weyl group, they should not be completely irregular.

+Let us first determine $(\gamma_{\bm M}^{(1)},\gamma_{\bm M}^{(2)},\gamma_{\bm M}^{(3)})$ from the partition functions $Z_{k,{\bm M}}(N)$ for $k=1$ and $N=1$ and then see that the choice applies to other cases.
 As explained in appendix \ref{computation}, we can calculate the partition functions $Z_{k,{\bm M}}(N)$, the expansion coefficients of $\Xi_{k,{\bm M}}(\kappa)$ in $\kappa$, explicitly at each order and for each values of $k,L_1,L_2,L\in\mathbb{Z}$ with two methods.
 By using method II in section \ref{sec_Okuyama} we can compute the partition functions explicitly.
-Although the calculation is cumbersome in general, for $k=1$, from the invariance of the spectral operator ${\widehat H}_{k,{\bm M}}$ under the $D_5$ Weyl group, it is natural to expect that all values of the partition function in the fundamental domain \eqref{funddomain} reduce to four types
+Although the calculation is cumbersome in general even for $k=1$, from the invariance of the spectral operator ${\widehat H}_{k,{\bm M}}$ under the $D_5$ Weyl group, it is natural to expect that all values of the partition function for $N=1$ (or more generally for any $N$) in the fundamental domain \eqref{funddomain} reduce to four types

 Here on the right-hand side (and also in appendices \ref{lowestpf} and \ref{higherrank1}) we adopt the abbreviated notation

 Namely, despite the definition of \eqref{Zprime2} by removing the phase $e^{i\Theta'_{k,{\bm M}}}$ coming from partition functions and introducing another $e^{-i\Theta_{k,{\bm M}}}$ \eqref{Thetanew} suitably to simplify the bilinear relations, we remove both of them.
 Also, we drop indices of the level $k=1$ and the FI parameters $Z_1,Z_3$ and denote $N$ only by superscripts $(N)$ for simplicity.
 Note that ${\cal Y}_0$ is easily obtained from ${\cal Y}_1$ by changing the signs of $Z_1$, ${\cal Y}_0={\cal Y}_1|_{Z_1\rightarrow -Z_1}$, due to the invariance under the reflection $(M_3,Z_1)\rightarrow (-M_3,-Z_1)$ in the $D_5$ Weyl group.
 In appendix \ref{sec_Okuyama} we compute the values for $(L_1,L_2,L)=(0,0,0)$, $(1,0,0)$, $(1,1,1)$, which correspond to $(M_0,M_1,M_3)=(0,0,1)$, $(-1/2,1/2,1/2)$, $(0,0,0)$ respectively and find